Herbert Bell

 Herbert Bell (30 November 1818 – 15 February 1876) was born in Scotland and immigrated to Canada in the 1840s, settling at Alberton, Prince Edward Island.

 Bell was actively involved in a number of pursuits after arriving in Prince County.
 He was a farmer, merchant, and shipbuilder at this location.
 Later, when firmly established economically, he entered politics.
-He eventually became president of the Legislative Council's upper house and held that position until his death.
+He eventually became president of the Legislative Council of Prince Edward Island, the upper house of the General Assembly, and held that position until his death.